 Melanie is the Engagment Coordinator for the Northside Fresh Coalition.
 Before officially joining AFC, Melanie gained experience working with the organization through service learning projects on cultural humility in the food system and food policy score cards.
 She also has experience working in local food policy while interning at Waite House as well as gardening and nutrition education with children while working for the Arboretum’s children’s garden program.

-Geoffrey is a Minnesota native who recently returned to Minneapolis after 14 years in New York.
+Geoffrey is a Minnesota native who recently returned to Minneapolis after many years living and working in New York City.
 He has a passion for food and hospitality.
-His first job was as a barista at Caribou Coffee at 16 and he has worked in Cafés and restaurants ever since.
-In addition to making great latte art, Geoffrey is a professional musician and composer, performing shows around the Twin Cities and writing music for podcasts.
+His first job was as a barista at Caribou Coffee at age 16 and he has worked in Cafés and restaurants ever since.
+In addition to making great latte art, Geoffrey is a professional musician and composer, performing shows around the Twin Cities.

 Katie is a northern Minnesotan who comes to AFC with years of managing farmers’ markets and her own food business, RED Market.
 Here at AFC, she handles Kindred Kitchen operation, working with small food producers — from growers to caterers to salsa makers.
 She’s also working with NEON in year two of our partnership for the Food Business Incubator program.